Dataset Preparation

 • conversion of original files into Parquet files

-• validating metadata to manifest file (manifest.yaml)
+• validating metadata to the manifest file

 • packaging the files into a TAR file